thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/05-create-and-deploy-an-app.md

 az spring app create -n simpleapp -s the-asa-service -g learning  --assign-endpoint true
 ```

-This command creates an app named "simpleapp", in our service, in the learning resource group, and we want the system to give us a public endpoint
+This command creates an app named "simpleapp", in our service, in the learning resource group, and we want the system to give us a public endpoint.
+The public endpoint will be an URL pointing to our application accessible outside Azure.

 ### Deploying the application

-Now we package it up on our end and deploy it to the app we created:
+Now we package our simple app and and deploy it to the app we just created:

 ```execute
 az spring app deploy -n simpleapp --artifact-path target/demo-0.0.1-SNAPSHOT.jar -s the-asa-service -g learning